 - Fructose is naturally present in onions, artichokes, pears, and wheat.
 It is also used as a sweetener in some soft drinks and fruit drinks.

-- Sorbitol is a sugar found naturally in fruits, including apples, pears, peaches and prunes.
+- Sorbitol is a sugar alcohol found naturally in fruits, including apples, pears, peaches, prunes, and some liquid forms of medications.
+Excess amounts can lead to diarrhea.
 It is also used as an artificial sweetener in many dietetic foods and sugar-free candies and gums.

 Most starches, including potatoes, corn, noodles and wheat, produce gas.
 They are broken down in the large intestine.
 Rice is the only starch that does not cause gas.